CamRaff/Milestone3-RoguesDen/README.md

 <img src="readme_images/db-schema.png" alt="database schema" height="400">

 The database was relational, with the Users table linking to the Character table via "db.relationship" and the Character table using the users_id as a foreign key to link the characters created to that specific user.
-All of the tables created were done using [PostgreSQL](https://www.postgresql.org/).

 ### Journey